 With the support of Association Building Community, we'd like to propose a next phase for the Art of Peace...Aikido 2.0.
-Begin with traditional aikido body movement learned in silence, but incorporate language and thought explicitly, on the mat, as soon as the basic movements are clear.
-Anyone can do this and call the terrain they are exploring Aikido 2.0.
+Begin with traditional aikido body movement learned in silence, but incorporate language and thought explicitly, on the mat, as soon as the basic movements are in place.
+You don't even need to be an aikido practitioner to begin this work.
+If you do practice aikido, check this out: Why Call It Aikido 2.0?

-Conflicts are always both communicated (ideas linked by language) and somatic (embodied).
-Both movement and words form the gateway to aligning action and intention.
-Practice is the only way to be able to use both movement and communication under pressure, such that conflict itself changes to reflect more humane expectations.
-As the founder of aikido made clear, the purpose is not to throw down some opponent but to transform conflict in the world.
+Conflicts are always multi-level.
+What we believe, communicate, and do all matter.
+One way to understand this is to observe conflict in all its aspects: psychological, physical, systemic, and more--which is to say fully somatic (embodied).
+Movements and words together form the most accessible gateway to aligning action and intention, so practicing how you conflict is really the only way to be able to use both movement and communication smoothly under pressure.
+If you practice all kinds of conflict like a martial art that celebrates difference rather than harming any opposition, then conflict itself changes to become more humane.
+As Morihei Ueshiba, the founder of aikido, made clear, the purpose is not to throw down some opponent but to transform conflict in the world.
 Why not practice that in every dojo, at very least?
 Why not in every family and organization?

 Not a faster or more deadly physical martial art...